Skip to main content

 Figure \(\PageIndex{19}\): Structures of sphingosine and ceramide

 Ceramides are abundant in the skin and help provide a protective barrier.
 Skin creams also contain ceramides.
 These lipids comprise only about 1% of body lipids, and over 200 different ceramides in humans arise from the different fatty acids linked to sphingosine.
-They have a key role in cell signaling and can also affect cardiovascular health in ways that are just being appreciated.
+They play a key role in cell signaling and can also affect cardiovascular health in ways that are only now being recognized.
 Since they are double-chain amphiphiles, they are found in membranes where they alter the properties of the bilayer (including membrane fluidity).
 Ceramides with long acyl tails (especially those with 16, 18, or 24 carbons) are especially abundant in the skin.

 Phosphosphingolipids and glycosphingolipids

 These membrane lipids have a ceramide base but also contain modifications at the polar functional groups of the sphingosine head.
-Let's consider the phosphosphingolipids and the glycosphingolipids together.
-These groups do not use glycerol as a base for the attachment of fatty acids and head groups.
-Rather they use molecule sphingosine.
+Let's consider phospholipids and glycosphingolipids together.
+These groups do not use glycerol as a base for fatty acid and head group attachment.
+Rather, they use the molecule sphingosine.
 Figure \(\PageIndex{20}\) shows sphingolipids' structural features and nomenclature.

 Figure \(\PageIndex{20}\): Structural features and nomenclature for sphingolipids